nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change_Control.md

   * Third party e.g. CMO or CPO, Wholesaler/distributor and Qualified Person are to be notified of the change.
   * All other changes and actions required as a result of the change have been identified through impact assessment and/or risk assessment and recorded in the Change Plan.
   * Appropriate training needs and methodologies have been identified.
-  * Proposed change impacts on any other open change controls.
+  * Proposed change impacts on any other open change request.
-* The Change plan accepted by QA shall forwarded to the Regulatory representative (RA) or Supply-Chain representative (SC), where appropriate, to accept/reject/deferrer the change proposal.
+  * All functional representatives affected by the change have reviewed the change

 ### Implementation and Close Out of the Change

-* The time frame for the completion of the proposed change and associated actions is set and the progress is monitored.
+* Progress against the timeline set by the Change Owner is monitored.
-* The Quality Department gathers evidence (where applicable) and documents the completion of all actions required for implementation of change.
+* Action owners document the completion of all actions required for implementation of change.

 ### Change Effectiveness Check
-* Quality Manager will determine if an effectiveness check is required during the Close Out.
-The type and expected outcome of a change will be used to determine if an effectiveness check is required.

 * Effectiveness checks should be performed where the objective of the change was intended to bring about a quantitative change in performance which can be assessed against historical data.
-* Effectiveness checks will also be appropriate for some types of changes to Quality Systems where a change in performance or efficiency (cycle-time) is expected.
+* Quality will determine if an effectiveness check is required during the Close Out.
+The type, importance, and expected outcome of a change will be used to determine if an effectiveness check is required.
+* If that's the case, Quality will label the GitHub Issue with "EFFECTIVENESS CHECK REQUIRED"
 * The Effectiveness Check will be assigned to a suitable person and a due date will be allocated.
-* Quality Management also monitors the effectiveness of the change via:
-  * Internal Audits
-  * Management Review Meetings
-  * Complaints

-### Trend Analysis
-* A report on the status of open Change Controls will be compiled on a basis and presented at the Quality Management Review Meeting.
-* An annual trend report will be compiled by Quality and communicated to the Leadership Team, Quality and Regulatory.

 ## TRAINING

-* Anyone who is involved must complete read and understand training on this procedure.
+* Anyone who is involved must read this procedure.

 [GMP Guidelines]: https://ec.europa.eu/health/documents/eudralex/vol-4_en]
 [GDP Guidelines]: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:C:2013:343:0001:0014:EN:PDF